I-Am-Jakoby/hak5-submissions/RD-PineApple/README.md

 # RD-PineApple

-A script used to connect a targets PC to your wifi PineApple
+A script used to connect a targets PC to your wifi PineApple using the Rubber Ducky

 ## Description

-This program will use the RubberDucky to connect target pc to your Wifi PineApples wireless access point It will generate an XML file that will be used to create a network profile for your Wifi PineApple.
+This program will use the Rubber Ducky to connect target pc to your Wifi PineApples wireless access point It will generate an XML file that will be used to create a network profile for your Wifi PineApple.
 Depending on your method of execution the XML file will either be manually entered into a powershell window or you may use and Invoke Web-Request to download a script to add the network profile.
 After either the history of